thekid/xp-js/status.md

 These features are not complete yet:

 * Class Loader infrastructure - no .xar files
-* Type system - no primitives, map and array types
 * Class reflection
 * Package reflection
 * Interfaces - no runtime checks, inheritance missing